lab-smile/RetinaPD/README.md

 sbatch test_dl.sh
 ``

-The outputs are stored as np arrays in the resuls folder for each evaluation metric.
+The outputs are stored as np arrays in the results folder for each evaluation metric.

 ## 6. XAI infidelity and sensitivity

 ``
 sbatch XAI_metrics_test.sh
 ``

+The outputs will be stored in the results folder under each model and data-type.

 ## 7. Results analysis